ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

 Using LBWSG exposure data in Vivarium
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* Simulants initialized into age group 2 (Early Neonatal) or age group 3 (Late Neonatal) at the beginning of the simulation should be assigned an LBWSG exposure category using the exposure data for age_group_id 2 or 3, respectively.

+* Simulants born during the simulation should be assigned an LBWSG exposure category using the exposure data for age_group_id=164 (Birth).

 .. todo::

   As of 02/10/2020: follow the template created by Ali for Iron Deficiency,